What Is the “Implied Covenant of Quiet Enjoyment”?

 Escalation by Tenants

-Should the problem persist without satisfactory resolution, tenants might take more drastic measures, such as legal action, to protect their right to quiet enjoyment:
+Should the problem persist without satisfactory resolution, tenants might take more drastic measures, such as legal action, to protect their right to quiet enjoyment under a rental agreement and ensure their premises are free from significant interference.

 • Withholding Rent: In certain jurisdictions, tenants are permitted to withhold rent payments if their peaceful enjoyment is compromised, until the issue is resolved to their satisfaction.